JeremiahStephenson/SQLite_Custom/README.md

         db.execSQL("CREATE VIRTUAL TABLE v1 USING fts3(name, tokenize=FTS3HTMLTokenizer)");

-Any of the current built in tokenizers such as the html tokenizer can be updated easily by simple copying in the new files from the above listed repositories.
+Any of the current built in custom tokenizers such as the html tokenizer can be updated easily by simple copying in the new files from the above listed repositories.

+Refer to the example app project for more about how to use the tokenizers.